Sony‘s robotic dog Aibo returns to the U.S. for $2,899

 Sony first released Aibo in 1999, discontinued it in 2006, and then announced in October 2017 that it was bringing a new model back to Japan.
 Since January, over 20,000 units have sold in Japan.

 The new-and-improved Aibo comes equipped with a more nimble range of motion and capacitive touch sensors on its back, head, and chin to give it the same playful moves as a puppy.
 Two OLED displays give the appearance of blinking and closing Aibo‘s “eyes.”
 Built-in sensors help the pup detect sounds and images, and it can recognize up to 100 faces.
 The sensor data helps Aibo learn how to respond to people over time — for example, it’s more likely to seek out people who smile at it.
+Aibo will also proactively go to its charging station when its battery is running low.

 Aibo is launching with a handful of commands, including the typical “sit,” “stay,” and “come.”
 Aibo also has a “mimic” mode so you can teach your dog custom tricks by demonstrating a certain movement.
 Owners can control Aibo through voice command or the Aibo app.
 Within the app, owners can name certain rooms in the household so they can tell Aibo “Go to the kitchen,” for example.
 Owners can also personalize their Aibo’s eye color and gender.